rjaeckel/bConnect/Readme.md

 ## Add-, Set-

-Create, update an object in the API.
+Create or update an object in the API.
 Supports pipeline input for bulk operations.

 ## New-